shelter pets in need

 There are several factors that contribute to how far a dog can run.
 Breed is a key element and we've listed some of the best breeds for running above.

-Many of the breeds listed are hunting dogs.
+Many of the breeds listed are energetic breed hunting dogs.
 These dogs have been bred for hunting all day which means they have lots of stamina.
 As such, they are well suited for endurance and long-distance running.

 Breeds like the German Shorthaired Pointer and Weimaraner are hunting dogs and they can run long distances.

-High energy herding dogs such as the Border Collie or Australian Shepherd can also cover considerable distances.
+Highly energetic breeds such as the Border Collie or Australian Shepherd can also cover considerable distances.
 These breeds are used to working all day and having a job.
 They also have a real desire to please and enjoy running which makes them a good endurance running companion.

 Training is a huge part of increasing your dog's stamina and ability to run long distances.
 You will want to start with shorter distances a few times per week before building up to longer runs.
 Consider mixing up your dog's workout plan with different length runs, hikes, and agility training to keep things interesting.